 Candidates for a Concordia University Texas degree or the Lutheran Teacher's Diploma must file a written Graduation Application with the Registrar's Office during the final term in which the work is to be completed and the diploma/certificate is to be awarded.
 Graduation applications are accepted during the period of time published in the Academic Calendar.
 If the student does not complete the work in the term when the application was filed, the application will remain valid for the following term/graduation period (fall, spring, or summer).
-If the student fails to complete their work in the following graduation period, (s)he will have to reapply for graduation in the term when the work is completed.
+If the student fails to complete their work in the following graduation period, (s)he will have to reapply for graduation in the term when the student fails to complete their work in the following graduation period, (s)he will have to reapply for graduation in the term when the work is completed.
 The Graduation Application is available in the Registrar's Office or on the web site (www.concordia.edu).